Billy T. James: The Billy T James Show

 Billy T. James' self-titled television show for TVNZ featured sketch comedy and live performances of standup comedy and songs.
 The show lasted seven series and became a New Zealand institution.
-Joining James in the first series were regulars Doug Aston and Laurie Dee.
+Joining Taitoko in the first series were regulars Doug Aston and Laurie Dee.
 Almost all of the first (1981) and second series (1982) are lost; only one episode from the first two series still exists in the TVNZ archive.
-The second series saw James introduce his first recurring character Pierre the Painter, who would paint pictures while telling a story.
-The third series, the first to survive in full saw the introduction of a parody of the Maori news show Te Karere entitled "Te News" in Episode 3, however, this would not appear again until two years later during Series 5.
+The second series saw James introduce his first recurring character Pierre the Painter who would paint pictures while telling a story.
+The third series, the first to survive in full, saw the introduction of a parody of the Maori news show Te Karere entitled "Te News" in Episode 3, however, this would not appear again until two years later during Series 5.
 The black singlet and yellow towel James wore in these sketches were to become iconic.
 After the 1984 series, Doug Aston and Laurie Dee, along with many of the writers, were dropped.
 The fifth and sixth series (1985 and 1986) were co-written by Peter Rowley and included parodies of Miami Vice, Playschool, a 'Lands For Bags' television commercial, and sketches featuring Rowley as Captain Cook.

 Series 1 and 2 most likely ran for 6 half-hour episodes each in 1981 and 1982.
 Series 3 ran for 7 half-hour episodes in 1983, and Series 4 ran for 6 half-hour episodes in 1984.

-Later James starred in a second television show, also titled The Billy T James Show.
+Later, Taitoko starred in a second television show, also titled The Billy T James Show.
 It screened on TV3 in 1990 and was based on a format devised by James and Tom Parkinson.
 Abandoning the popular sketch comedy format, this show was a family sitcom format and starred James as himself.
 Co-starring were Ilona Rodgers and Mark Hadlow, with Mark Wright, Tania Wehi, and Willa O'Neill.
 It ran for one series with only average audience ratings and reviews.

 Deteriorating health, transplant and death

-In 1988 James suffered a major heart attack and underwent a quadruple bypass operation.
-The operation was not successful, and in November 1989 he received a heart transplant.
+In 1988, Taitoko suffered a major heart attack and underwent a quadruple bypass operation.
+The operation was not successful, and in November 1989 he received a heart transplant, one of the first to be performed in New Zealand.
 He returned to the stage of the Aotea Centre in April 1990 for the variety special Billy T James, Alive and Gigging.
 Howard Morrison appeared as a special guest.

-James's health deteriorated again shortly afterwards, and he became ill with heart failure in February 1991.
-He died at Greenlane Hospital in Auckland on 7 August 1991.
+Taitoko's health deteriorated again shortly afterwards, and he became ill with heart failure in February 1991.
+He died at Green Lane Hospital in Auckland on 7 August 1991.

-Billy is survived by his daughter Cherie James, an actress and presenter of the 1997 documentary, "A Daughter's Story" about her father.
+Billy is survived by his daughter Cherie James, an actress and presenter of the 1997 documentary A Daughter's Story, about her father.